amisha26/gecko-hackbeanpot/README.md

 We've pulled National Bridge Inventory data from [this source](https://www.fhwa.dot.gov/bridge/nbi/ascii2023.cfm).
 In `src/data`, there's `.txt`. files containing CSV data for each state.

-The row names are consistent across each file.
+The column names are consistent across each file.
 [This record format table](https://www.fhwa.dot.gov/bridge/nbi/format.cfm) provides the names of each of the columns, and you can use [this pdf](https://www.fhwa.dot.gov/bridge/mtguide.pdf) to get more information about what each value means.

 In the data, usually each column title is the record format it's referring to transformed to be entirely capitalized and separated by underscores, with a 3-digit representation of the item number appended to the end.
-For example, the first [record]([This record format table](https://www.fhwa.dot.gov/bridge/nbi/format.cfm)) in the table is State Code, which has an item number of 1.
+For example, the first [record](https://www.fhwa.dot.gov/bridge/nbi/format.cfm) in the table is State Code, which has an item number of 1.
 The column title for this value is `STATE_CODE_001`.
 You can look at the data files to see other examples.

 We've provided a way to get and use this data (feel free to add your own function!):